radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.15.jpg)

-Figure 3.15: Relationships Dialog Box
+2. Select the Relationship Type.
+Choose *Regular* for relationships across unique objects and *Recursive* for an object that has a relationship with itself.
+3. Select an object from the Source Object drop-down list.
+4. Select the attribute from the Source Attribute drop-down list that contains the value to be used to relate to the secondary object.

-2. Select the destination object that has a relationship with the source object.
+5. Select the destination object that has a relationship with the source object from the Related Object drop-down list.
-3. Choose the column(s) from the source and the matching column in the destination and then click
+6. Choose the attribute from the Related Attribute drop-down list that contains the value to be used to relate to the source object.
 ![An image showing ](Media/definerelationships.jpg).

-4. Click Apply when finished to establish the relationship.
-The relationships are created and appear at the bottom of the list of relationships.
+7. Click **OK**.
+The relationships are created and appear at the bottom of the list of relationships in the schema file.

 ### Declaring Recursive Relationships
 Once the metadata has been captured, the next step is to improve it in a way that best serves your needs.
 This may involve declaring recursive relationships.